Leonardo-Boss/suckless-site/dwm.suckless.org/patches/systray.md

 Description
 -----------
 A simple system tray implementation.
-Multi-monitor support is untested - the tray should follow the selected monitor.
+Multi-monitor is also supported.
+The tray is following the selected monitor.

 Download
 --------